astorm/pestle/docs/pestle-generate.md

     $ pestle.phar second-cmd
     Hello Sailor

-Where pestle starts to distinguish itself is in it's ability to selectivly share code between modules.
-For example, if we wanted to use the `getHelloMessage` function in our first program in this program, we'd use the `pestle_import` function
+Where pestle starts to distinguish itself is in its ability to selectively share code between modules.
+For example, if we wanted to use the `getHelloMessage` function in our first program in this new program, we'd use the `pestle_import` function

     /* ... */

-    pestle_import('YourPhpNamespace\Secondcmd\getHelloMessage');
+    pestle_import('YourPhpNamespace\Yourcommandname\getHelloMessage');
     /**
     * One Line Description
     *